ds-modules/curriculum-guide/workflow/collecting-assignments.md

 After you have finished the initial course setup, below are the steps for setting up an assignment.

 1. Create an entry for the assignment on OK site
-2. Create a folder for the assignment
+2. Create a folder for the assignment.
+This folder will contain the files mentioned in steps 3-5.
 3. Create a `.ok` configuration file for the assignment
-4. Create a tests folder with atleast one test file and an `__init__.py` file
+4. Create a tests folder with at least one test file and an `__init__.py` file
 5. Add OK setup code to Jupyter notebook assignment

 If you are setting up `lab01`, for example, you should have a folder of content with the following structure:

 ```
 lab01/
     lab01.ipynb
     lab01.ok
     tests/
 ```

 #### Creating an Assignment

 To

 #### Setting up Configuration Files